 Effects of other medicinal products on futibatinib

-CYP3A/P-gp inhibitors
+CYP3A inhibitors

-Co-administrations of multiple doses of 200 mg itraconazole, a strong CYP3A/P-gp inhibitor, increased futibatinib Cmax by 51% and AUC by 41% following a single oral dose of 20 mg futibatinib.
-Therefore, the concomitant use of strong CYP3A/P-gp inhibitors (e.g. clarithromycin, itraconazole) may increase futibatinib plasma concentration and should be avoided.
+Co-administration of multiple doses of 200 mg itraconazole, a strong CYP3A inhibitor, increased futibatinib Cmax by 51% and AUC by 41% following a single oral dose of 20 mg futibatinib.
+Therefore, the concomitant use of strong CYP3A inhibitors (e.g. clarithromycin, itraconazole) may increase futibatinib plasma concentration and should be avoided.
 If this is not possible, a reduction in the futibatinib dose to the next lower dose level based on tolerability observed should be considered (see sections 4.2 and 4.4).

-CYP3A/P-gp inducers
+CYP3A inducers

-Co-administrations of multiple doses of 600 mg rifampin, a strong CYP3A/P-gp inducer, decreased futibatinib Cmax by 53% and AUC by 64% following a single oral dose of 20 mg futibatinib.
-Therefore, the concomitant use of strong and moderate CYP3A/P-gp inducers (e.g. carbamazepine, phenytoin, phenobarbital, efavirenz, rifampin) may decrease futibatinib plasma concentration and should be avoided.
+Co-administration of multiple doses of 600 mg rifampin, a strong CYP3A inducer, decreased futibatinib Cmax by 53% and AUC by 64% following a single oral dose of 20 mg futibatinib.
+Therefore, the concomitant use of strong or moderate CYP3A inducers (e.g. carbamazepine, phenytoin, phenobarbital, efavirenz, rifampin) may decrease futibatinib plasma concentration and should be avoided.
 If this is not possible, gradually increasing the futibatinib dose based on careful monitoring of tolerability should be considered (see sections 4.2 and 4.4).

+P-gp inhibitors

+Co-administration of multiple doses of 200 mg quinidine, a P-gp inhibitor, increased futibatinib Cmax by 8% and AUCinf by 17% following a single oral dose of 20 mg futibatinib.
+Therefore, co- administration of P-gp inhibitors is not likely to have a clinically relevant effect on futibatinib exposure.

 Proton pump inhibitors

 Futibatinib geometric mean ratios for Cmax and AUC were 108 % and 105 %, respectively, when

 co-administered in healthy subjects with lansoprazole (a proton pump inhibitor) relative to futibatinib alone.
-Co-administrations of a proton pump inhibitor (lansoprazole) did not result in a clinically important change in futibatinib exposure.
+Therefore, co-administration of proton pump inhibitors is not likely to have a clinically relevant effect on futibatinib exposure.

 Effects of futibatinib on other medicinal products